Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Conclusions

 \section{Conclusions}

 We study the decentralized online regularized linear regression algorithm over random time-varying graphs.
-At each time step, every node runs an online estimation algorithm consisting of an innovation term processing its own new measurement, a consensus term taking a weighted sum of estimations of its own and its neighbors with additive and multiplicative communication noises and a regularization term preventing over-fitting.
-For the generalized regression models and graphs, we obtain the sufficient conditions for the almost sure and mean square convergences of the decentralized online regularization algorithm.
-We prove that if the algorithm gains, the sequences of regression matrices and Laplacian matrices of the graphs jointly satisfy the \emph{sample path spatio-temporal persistence of excitation} condition, the estimations of all nodes then converge to the unknown true parameter vector almost surely.
+For the generalized regression models and graphs, we obtain the sufficient conditions for the almost sure and mean square convergences of the algorithm.
+We prove that if the algorithm gains, the sequences of regression matrices and Laplacian matrices of the graphs jointly satisfy the \emph{sample path spatio-temporal persistence of excitation} condition, then the estimations of all nodes converge to the unknown true parameter vector almost surely.
 Especially, if the graphs are \emph{conditionally balanced} and \emph{uniformly conditionally jointly connected}, and the regression models of all nodes are \emph{uniformly conditionally spatio-temporally jointly observable}, then the \emph{sample path spatio-temporal persistence of excitation} condition holds and the estimations of all nodes converge to the unknown true parameter vector almost surely and in mean square by properly choosing the algorithm gains.
-For the special case with Markovian switching graphs and regression matrices, we show that if the stationary graph is balanced and contains a spanning tree, and the regression model is \emph{spatio-temporally jointly observable}, then appropriate algorithm gains can be designed such that the \emph{sample path spatio-temporal persistence of excitation} condition holds.
-To appraise the performance of the decentralized online regularized algorithm, we prove that the regret upper bound is $\mathcal O(T^{1-\tau}\ln T)$, where $\tau\in (0.5,1)$ is a constant depending on the algorithm gains.
+To appraise the performance of the algorithm, we prove that the regret upper bound is $\mathcal O(T^{1-\tau}\ln T)$, where $\tau\in (0.5,1)$ is a constant depending on the algorithm gains.

-There are a number of interesting problems for further investigation.
-For examples, (i) how to design the appropriate regularization parameter to achieve the optimal convergence rate for decentralized online regularized algorithm; (ii) for the case that the relative-state difference $x_j(k)-x_i(k)$ goes to zero but the multiplicative term does not go to zero in communication model (\ref{eekksls}), the method in this paper may not be applicable.
-It is interesting to develop effective tools to analyze the decentralized online learning algorithm with more general state-dependent communication noises.
+There are a number of interesting open problems.
+For examples, (i) how to design the appropriate regularization parameter to achieve the optimal convergence rate for decentralized online regularized algorithm; (ii) It is interesting to develop tools for the case with more general state-dependent communication noises, i.e. the multiplicative term does not go to zero in communication model (\ref{Aeekksls}); (iii) it is interesting to study the case with time-varying unknown parameters by combining our method with those in Xie and Guo \cite{Axiesiyu1}-\cite{Axiesiyu2}; (iv) the case with random time delays as in Wang \emph{et al.} \cite{Awjx}.

 \begin{appendices}